matthieugomez/benchmark-stata-r/README.md

 ### loading data
 R wins to read `.csv`: the data.table command `fread` is ten times faster than the Stata commands `insheet`.
-However, when reading or saving data in proprietary format (`.dta` for Stata and `.rds` for R), Stata is 50x faster than R.
+However, when reading or saving data in proprietary format (`.dta` for Stata and `.rds` for R), Stata is more than ten times faster.

 ### manipulating data
-The package `data.table` is 10x faster than Stata for the four crucial commands of data cleaning: sorting, applying functions within groups, reshaping, joining multiple datasets.
+The package `data.table` is 10x faster than Stata for the principal commands of data cleaning: sorting, applying functions within groups, reshaping, joining multiple datasets.

 ### estimating models
 R is much slower than Stata to estimate linear models (even when I used specialized packages such as `biglm` or `speedlm`).
 I don't really understand why - one reason may be that Stata `reg` is multi threaded.